The Ultimate Spring Cleaning ChecklistApril 1, 2020

-Evaluate the terrain of your yard – If you are dealing with a fairly level surface your building project will most likely not be that complicated.
-In the event you have uneven terrain, where you might be dealing with more slopes, you will have to consider grading the area or possibly building a retaining wall.
+- Evaluate the terrain of your yard – If you are dealing with a fairly level surface your building project will most likely not be that complicated.
+In the event you have uneven terrain, you will have to consider grading the area or possibly building a retaining wall.

-Protection from the elements – Just like we put sunscreen on ourselves you need to shield your deck as well.
+- Protection from the elements – Just like we put sunscreen on ourselves, you need to shield your deck as well.
 The sun’s rays can break down the material on your deck which can cause incredible damage.
-If you chose to work with lumber decking instead of composite, you will need to stain and seal your new deck to avoid rot, which is caused by excessive moisture leading to mold and collapse.
+If you chose to work with lumber decking instead of composite, you will need to stain and seal your new deck to avoid rot.
+Rot is caused by excessive moisture leading to mold and collapse.
 Make sure to hose off your deck in the spring and fall.
-If you live in an area that experiences winter months remove leaves and twigs on your deck as soon as you can to avoid deterioration in any way.
+If you live in an area that experiences winter months, remove leaves and twigs from your deck as soon as you can to avoid deterioration.